otrv4/otrv4/otrv4.md

     Message cannot be decrypted
 ```

-## Key management
+## Key Management

-In both DAKEs, OTRv4 makes use of long-term Ed448 keys, ephemeral Elliptic
+In both the interactive and non-interactive DAKEs, OTRv4 uses long-term Ed448 keys, ephemeral Elliptic
 Curve Diffie-Hellman (ECDH) keys, and ephemeral Diffie-Hellman (DH) keys.

-For exchanging data messages, OTRv4 makes use of both the DH ratchet (with
+For exchanging data messages, OTRv4 uses both the DH ratchet (with
-ECDH) and the symmetric-key ratchet from the Double Ratchet algorithm.
-If you
+ECDH) and the symmetric-key ratchet from the Double Ratchet algorithm [\[2\]](#references).
-wish to understand the Double Ratchet in more detail then please refer to the
-spec [\[2\]](#references) but it is no necessary for implementing OTRv4.
-OTRv4
-contains everything necessary to implement the Double Ratchet in this context.
-A cryptographic ratchet is a one-way mechanism for deriving new cryptographic
-keys from previous keys.
-New keys cannot be used to calculate the old keys.

 OTRv4 adds 3072-bit (384-byte) DH keys, called the mix key pair, to the
 Double Ratchet algorithm.
 These keys are used to protect transcripts of data
 messages in case ECC is broken.
 During the DAKE, both parties agree upon the